LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

 ---------------------------------------------

 We use the `Spack Package Manager <https://github.com/spack/spack>`_ to manage and build TPL dependencies for Axom.
+The Spack process works on Linux and macOS systems.
+Axom does not currently have a tool to automatically build dependencies for Windows systems.

-To make the TPL process easier (you don't really need to learn much about Spack) and automatic, we drive it with a python script called ``uberenv.py``, which is located in the ``scripts/uberenv`` directory.
+To make the TPL process
+easier (you don't really need to learn much about Spack) and automatic, we drive it with a python script called ``uberenv.py``, which is located in the ``scripts/uberenv`` directory.
 Running this script does several things: